 This informative and convenient course is a blend of self-study and instructor-facilitated learning.
 Participants can access materials 24 hours a day, seven days a week.

 - Access to six narrated PowerPoint presentations, self-assessments, and extensive resources.

 - Access to two live webinars with the course instructors (recordings are made available to those who were not able to attend live).

-The course costs $399 for all participants.
-Participants at member institutions are eligible for a $100 discount.
+The course costs $299 for all participants.
 Register today!

 Questions?
 NACUA at firstname.lastname@example.org with questions about CLE credits or content.
 For technical support questions, contact email@example.com.
 For more information, visit NACUA’s Online Learning Center Support Page.